Frances Parthenope Verney: Marriage, illness and death

-After the marriage between Sir Harry and Parthenope, the new Lady Verney was able to develop her own talents independent of the shadow of her more famous sister; she soon turned Claydon House into a salon for interesting people, and was responsible for extensively remodeling and restoring Claydon House.
-She preserved and cataloged the family papers and began scholarly research into the Verney family.
-Parthenope wasn't able to completely finish this project however because of "paralyz[ing] arthritis," and eventually her death.
+After the marriage between Sir Harry and Parthenope, the new Lady Verney was able to develop her own talents independent of the shadow of her more famous sister; she soon turned Claydon House into a salon for interesting people, and was responsible for extensively remodelling and restoring Claydon House.
+She preserved and catalogued the family papers and began scholarly research into the Verney family.
+Parthenope was not able to finish this project because of "paralyz[ing] arthritis".

-Parthenope "was eaten by cancer and racked by coughing," at the end of her life.
-She had spent "years unable to sleep and relied massively on opiates to kill the pain," until she died of cancer on 12 May 1890, Florence's birthday.
+Parthenope "was eaten by cancer and racked by coughing" at the end of her life.
+She had spent "years unable to sleep and relied massively on opiates to kill the pain" until she died of cancer on 12 May 1890, Florence's birthday.